hug-sch/vse-docs/video_editing/setup/environment/proxies.rst

       Figure 2: Effect on quality of Proxy Render Sizes 100%, 50% and 25%.

    Reducing the display resolution will certainly reduce the time necessary to draw the display.
 On the other hand, the source file has a different resolution; so some additional scaling must be done.
-Perhaps, it also confuses you to have a 100% proxy size.
+Perhaps, it confuses you that there exists a 100% proxy size.
+What's the use of this?
 If the display resolution is not changed, how will this help performance?
 Well, then comes the following default setting into action.

 3. The checkbox ``Use proxies`` is enabled by default (see figure 1-b).
 It's a global setting, meaning that all strips in the project will use proxies.
 You can reverse this setting per strip (see later).
 So, if you select the Proxy Render Size of 25% in the View Settings, then the file proxy_25.avi is set as the strip source.

 A proxy file can differ in two ways from the source file.

 * The resolution; e.g. 25% of the original resolution.
-* The encoding; e.g. only intra-frame compression in stead of intra- and inter-frame compression.
+* The encoding; e.g. only intra-frame compression instead of intra- and inter-frame compression.

 Some raw footage is heavily compressed to keep the storage requirements (e.g. smartphone) within reasonable limits.
 One compression technique that is used by the popular H2.64 codec is inter-frame compression.
 On an average video, content does not change abruptly from frame to frame.
 So, in stead of storing each frame fully, we can store only the changes from the previous frame.
-So, there are a few keyframes (i-frames) in a file, but most frames are delta-frames.
-This delivers a huge reduction in storage but ...
+So, there are a few frames which contain the full image (i-frames) in a file, but most frames are delta-frames.
+This results in a huge reduction in storage but ...
+There is also a downside.
 In a typical editing task, you scrub and jump between frames.
-If most frames are delta-frames however, the software has to regenerate each time that frame by searching for the keyframe and adding all the subsequent changes.
+If most frames are delta-frames however, the software has to regenerate each time that frame by searching for the corresponding i-frame and adding all the subsequent changes.
 That takes time.

 A proxy is a transcoded file in which no interframe compression is applied.
 So, scrubbing will be smoother; each frame has all information it needs to display and does not depend on others.
 So even if the resolution is the same as the source file (100%), the proxy will still be faster than the original.
-But ... proxy files are on average much larger than the (inter-frame compressed) source files.
+However, proxy files are on average much larger than the (inter-frame compressed) source files.
 In figure 1-d you can see that the original 4K source file is 525 Kib and the proxy_100.avi/proxy_25.avi are respectively 9.2 and 1.5 MiB.
 So, even the 25% proxy is approximately 3x larger than the original.

 Of course, much depends on the format of the source files.
-If your source files have already an optimized codec for editing (e.g. Apple’s ProRes, Avid’s DNxHD/HR and GoPro’s Cineform), creating proxy files aren't much of help.
+If your source files have already an optimized codec for editing (e.g. Apple’s ProRes, Avid’s DNxHD/HR and GoPro’s Cineform), creating proxy files isn't much of help.

 .. todo::
    Better explanation of inner working of proxies; link to external website/tutorial?